nullorzerosec/nullorzerosec.github.io/about.md

 permalink: /about/
 ---

 I am a Computer Science student.
-Currently doing more in Sec, focused in Python and C doing kernelfuzzing and pentesting.
+Currently doing more in Sec, focused in Python and C.

 email: nullorzero.sec@gmail.com